Iwaizumi doesn't know what's wrong with Oikawa.

 Oikawa blinks at him, mouth pressed into a flat line.

 Iwaizumi sighs.
-He runs through his hair, expectantly dry.
+He runs his fingers through his hair, expectantly dry.
 He's been out of the showers for more than two hours waiting for the bastard to come around.

 "Wanna talk about it?"